 Regulatory bodies of TVET

 Vocational Education and Training Awards Council (VETAC) is a supervisory and regulatory body at the federal level.
 It was set up to manage and coordinate vocational, technical and professional education and training sector in the UAE, under the auspices of National Qualifications Authority.
-Until 2020, the National Qualifications Authority has endorsed 200 national qualifications.
+Until 2020, the National Qualifications Centre has endorsed 200 national qualifications.

 In Abu Dhabi, the Abu Dhabi Centre for Technical and Vocational Education and Training (ACTVET) is authorized to regulate TVET within the Emirate of Abu Dhabi.

 The Qualifications and Awards in Dubai (QAD) is the arm of KHDA responsible for regulating the technical and vocational education and training (TVET) sector, and to quality assure TVET qualifications in Dubai.
-QAD was established in 2014 and it operates under the rules and regulations of KHDA; howerver, its awarding body functions are regulated by the NQA and VETAC.
+QAD was established in 2014 and it operates under the rules and regulations of KHDA; howerver, its awarding body functions are regulated by the NQC and VETAC.

 Joining TVET education

 Vocational and technical education is a great platform for Emirati students who aspire to succeed but experience challenges with academic studies.
 An efficient, flexible training system helps young Emiratis build their vocational skills to have a flourishing career.